xcollantes/git-hooks/docs/ENCRYPTION_HOOKS.md

 ```

 3. The pre-commit hook will:
-   - Detect files matching encryption patterns
-   - Encrypt them with GPG using AES-256
+   - Encrypt the files with GPG using AES-256
    - Stage the encrypted `.gpg` files
    - Unstage the original files (they remain in your working directory)

 ### Decrypting Files

-When you pull changes containing encrypted files:
+When you pull changes:

 ```bash
 git pull